Detecting Objects with Context-Likelihood Graphs and Graph Refinement: Method

 Before detailing our graph refinement approach, we first provide a brief background on energy-based models.

 \boldparagraph{Energy model background.} For two variables $x$ and $y$, energy-based models \cite{lecun2006tutorial} represent their joint probability distribution as $p_{\theta}(x,y){=}\frac{\exp(-E_\theta(x,y))}{Z(\theta)}$, where $\exp(-E_\theta(x,y))$ is known as the energy function that maps each input pair to a scalar value and Z($\theta$) {=} $\int \exp(-E_\theta(x,y))$ is referred to as the normalization constant or partition function.
 Computing ${Z(\theta)}$ typically becomes intractable since it computes the integration over the entire joint input space of $(x, y)$.
 Thus, we cannot learn the parameter $\theta$ of the energy-based model by using a direct log likelihood approach.
-In order to understand the problems with the partition function, we investigate the derivatives \cite{du2019implicit, song2021train} of the log likelihood function which is given as follows:
+In order to understand the problems with the partition function, we investigate the derivatives \cite{du2019implicit, song2021train} of the log likelihood function given as:

 The first term is an expectation over the data distribution and the second term is over the model distribution.
-Maximizing the log-likelihood $\log p_\theta$(x,y) is equivalent to minimizing the KL-divergence $D_\text{KL}\big(p_d(x,y)||p_\theta(x,y)\big)$ which in turn is achieved in \cite{hinton2002training} by minimizing the contrastive divergence:
+Maximizing the log-likelihood $\log p_\theta$(x,y) is equivalent to minimizing the KL-divergence $D_\text{KL}\big(p_d(x,y)||p_\theta(x,y)\big)$ which is achieved by minimizing the contrastive divergence~\cite{hinton2002training}:

 where $q_\theta(x,y) {=} \prod_{\theta}^{t}p_d(x,y)$ represents $t$ sequential Markov chain Monte Carlo transitions \cite{hinton2002training}, used to approximate the model distribution $p_\theta(x,y)$.
 An effective example being Stochastic gradient Langevin Dynamics (SGLD) \cite{welling2011bayesian}: